Maltipoo Pros & Cons: What To Consider Before Bringing One Home

 This need to be with their people probably comes from being a lap dog, and they’ve been bred to be as close to their humans as possible throughout the years.

-Related to the last point, Maltipoos may cry, whine or bark when left alone or when they want something.
-This is because they can’t communicate what they need any other way, so if your Maltipoo feels anxious or afraid, they will bark to tell you.
+Related to the last point, Maltipoos may cry, whine, or bark when left alone or when they want something.
+They can’t communicate what they need any other way, so if your Maltipoo feels anxious or afraid, they will bark to tell you.
 Research also shows that small dogs tend to bark more in general, so if you want a more relaxed and quiet dog, the Maltipoo may not be the best dog for you.

-Maltipoo grooming needs vary with the coat the Maltipoo has.
-Some Maltipoos have wavy, almost silky hair that requires some grooming to keep it tangle-free, but it is easily manageable.
-Some other Maltipoos take after their Poodle parent more and have tightly curled coats that don’t shed much.
+Maltipoo grooming needs vary with the coat that they have.
+Some Maltipoos have wavy, almost silky hair that requires some grooming to keep it tangle free, but it is easily manageable.
+Other Maltipoos take after their Poodle parent more and have tightly curled coats that don’t shed much.

-These dogs need regular grooming to keep them comfortable, which pulls all the loose hair out of the coat and keeps it matt free.
-This can be time and money intensive, which can be a deciding factor for potential owners.
+These dogs need regular grooming to keep them comfortable, which pulls all the loose hair out of the coat and keeps it mat free.
+This can be time and money intensive, though, which can be a deciding factor for potential owners.

 Maltipoos are sensitive dogs that don’t adapt to change all that well.
 Despite the Poodle and Maltese generally being evaluated as adaptable and good with change, the Maltipoo is often the opposite and needs lots of reassurance from their owners.
 This sensitivity may again come down to their size, as toy breed dogs more often show reluctance and anxiety about changing situations.

-For this reason, tiny Maltipoos may not be suitable for homes with small children or bigger dogs, who may hurt them by accident.
+For this reason, tiny Maltipoos may not be suitable for homes with small children or bigger dogs that may hurt them by accident.

 Maltipoos are calm, collected individuals that usually take things in their stride.
 But if they’re not properly socialized, they can become easily intimidated by other pets.
 This can produce problems for Maltipoo owners, as this reluctance to engage with bigger dogs can cause problems with training and essential socialization down the line.